LSYS/forestplot/README.md

 **Issues**

 Please submit bugs, questions, or issues you encounter to the [GitHub Issue Tracker](https://github.com/lsys/forestplot/issues).
-For bugs, please provide a minimal reproducible example demonstrating the problem.
+For bugs, please provide a minimal reproducible example demonstrating the problem (it may help me troubleshoot if I have a version of your data).

 **Pull Requests**